sanjayranjanagi/aps-portfolio.github.io/README.md

 **Algorithm:** Trie.
 <p style="text-align: justify;">
 <strong>Description:</strong> LinkedIn can recommend jobs by storing job titles and user searches in a trie structure, allowing for efficient retrieval of job recommendations based on user input.
 The trie can quickly match job titles with user search terms, providing relevant job postings in real-time.
 This ensures that users are presented with job opportunities that closely align with their skills and interests.
-**Challenges:** Efficiently storing and searching a large number of job titles.
+<strong>Challenges:</strong> Efficiently storing and searching a large number of job titles.
 </p>
 [Here is my code for Trie data structure](https://github.com/sanjayranjanagi/sanjayranjanagi.github.io/blob/9e050f41b8f608ab45311461ea1213d5581629a1/Codes/Trie.cpp)